 Sedona does not have the scale and grandeur of Arizona’s most popular attraction, the Grand Canyon.
 But that is exactly what makes it so charming.
 It has a scale and approachability that allows you to see its virtues up close.
 The hikes are easy and bring you to face-to-face with iconic red rock formations and vistas.

 The approachable and accessible beauty of Sedona makes it one of my favorite day trips.
-It is a world-class natural attraction.
+This is truly a world-class natural attraction.
 It is not a stretch to call it one of the most beautiful places on earth.
-Here are a few images I captured during my visits to this fascinating place.
+Here are a few images I captured during my visits to Sedona’s red rock country.

 The trip from Albuquerque to Sedona is a little over 5 hours on Interstate 40.
 If you choose to stay overnight (highly recommended), there are wonderful bed and breakfasts and hotels in the heart of Sedona.
-Generally, with a bit of online research, you can find a very nice overnight accommodation for less than $125.00 or so.
+Generally, with a bit of online research, you can find very nice overnight accommodations for less than $125.00 or so.

 To a city boy from New York where all land is flat, and all dirt is brown, Sedona was a visual revelation.

-Bring comfortable shoes and a water bottle.
+Bring comfortable shoes (sneakers are fine) and a water bottle.
 You cannot come to Sedona without enjoying its irresistible scenery up-close.
 The trails are well-marked and well-traveled, with a low degree of difficulty.
 You can park at the start of most trail-heads.
-Sedona also offers plenty of good moderately priced cafes and restaurants to choose from, along with fascinating art galleries.
+Sedona also offers plenty of inviting moderately priced cafes and restaurants, along with fascinating art galleries.